elliottmckee/pyRATT/README.md

-_These 25-second simulation ran in ~10 seconds on a 1.8Ghz i5-8250U using Conda Python 3.9.7_
+_These 25-second simulations each ran in ~10 seconds on a 1.8Ghz i5-8250U using Conda Python 3.9.7_